ryanbond/rapi_doc/README.md

     # </books>
     #::output-end::
     #
-    # Get a list of all users in the system with pagination.
+    # Get a list of all books in the system with pagination.
 Defaults to 10 per page
-    =end
+    # =end

 Layout